salamanderbe/array-mapper/README.md

 ];
 ```

-the function will map the source oject's _identifier_ field to the output's _id_ field, the same goes for _title_ and _name_. resulting in the following array:
+The function will map the source oject's _identifier_ field to the output's _id_ field, the same goes for _title_ and _name_. resulting in the following array:

 ```
 [